aphorjus/SlimeLordFestival/README.md

 they can buy Slimes (6 slimes: basic slimes, lancers, strikers, advanced lancers, advanced strikers, mortars) and Abilities (5 available: slime strike, slime ball, mass heal, summon basic slime, summon advanced lancer).
 These slimes and abilities are available to use in the Battle State when Slimelords battle each other.
-If two slimelords run into each other on the Overworld map, they have the option of battling one another or passing each other.
+If two Slimelords run into each other on the Overworld map, they have the option of battling one another or passing each other.
 If a
 Slimelord is defeated in battle, that player is eliminated from the game and can no longer play.
 A winner is declared if they win 3 battles, one against each of the other players (if 4 players are playing), and that means that they conquered all of the Arenas.

 #### BATTLE:

 The battle state contains the actions of the game.
-Each Slime Lord that is part of the battle has two slime factories that produce a single slime at the start of each turn.
-Each Slime Lord also has between zero and 5 abilities to use in battle.
+Each Slimelord that is part of the battle has two slime factories that produce a single slime at the start of each turn.
+Each Slimelord also has between zero and 5 abilities to use in battle.
 The Battle state has 3 "modes" attack mode, move mode, and ability mode.
-Pressing the "s" key will toggle between move and attack mode, and pressing the number keys 1-5 will select Slime Lord abilities and active ability mode.
+Pressing the "s" key will toggle between move and attack mode, and pressing the number keys 1-5 will select Slimelord abilities and active ability mode.
 The player may end their turn at any time with the "e" key.

-Every slime can move and attack once every turn, and each Slime Lord can use one ability each turn.
-The goal of a battle is to destroy the opposing Slime Lords two factories.
+Every slime can move and attack once every turn, and each Slimelord can use one ability each turn.
+The goal of a battle is to destroy the opposing Slimelords two factories.

 ### Prerequisites